Image and video hosting by TinyPic

 “Recorded in another of Jamaica’s popular dancehall venues, Old Harbour’s Ascot Drive In, here we have more vintage Jah Love with Brigadier Jerry doing what he does best, riding the rhythms in a roots and culture fashion.
 Selecting is the man with many names, the legendary Ilawi aka Albert Malawi aka Albert Johnson.
 Over the years he knows how to select the music and its strictly Burning Spear and Mighty Diamonds in this portion of the dance.
 Jah Love have access to pre-release Spear music such as “African Postman” and “African Teacher” and Brigadier echoes the themes on their respective dubs as “Dreadlocks Postman” and “Teach Mr Teacher”.
 On the latter Briggy makes mention of the inaugural 1978 Reggae Sunsplash before moving onto some deep religious chat over the version of the Diamonds wicked “Gates Of Zion”.
 More restored sound system history.”

-Download
+Download 2016

-Jah Love Muzik @ Ascot Drive In, Old Harbour, St Catherine, 1978 Part 2
+Jahlovemuzik @ Ascot Drive In, Old Harbour, St Catherine, 1978 Part 2

 Featuring: Brigadier Jerry, Natty, Ranking Joe